 Choose keywords for Display Network campaigns

 For example, if your most likely customers like to hike, you might add keywords around hiking or enjoying the outdoors.
-Then, AdWords finds relevant websites that include your keywords where your ads will appear.
+Then, AdWords finds relevant websites that include your keywords or relevant audiences who are interested in those keywords.
 It’s a good idea to pick keywords that are relevant to an entire ad group, and not just a single ad.

-Keywords are part of contextual targeting on the Display Network, which uses the keywords or topics you’ve chosen to match your ads to relevant sites.
+Keywords are one of the targeting options on the Display Network.
 Sometimes your ads may show on placements that seem unrelated to your Display keywords.
-In cases like these, it’s possible that your ads are being shown to someone based on their recent browsing history or other factors, rather than the content of the page they’re currently viewing.
-Learn more about how contextual targeting works on the Display Network
+Depending on your keyword setting, your ads may show to audiences based on their recent browsing history or other factors, rather than the content of the page they’re currently viewing.
+Learn more

 Here are three things you should do when choosing keywords for your Display Network campaigns: